Frequently Asked Questions

 12Do I need to purchase a burial vault?

 We do require an outer burial container for all in ground burials whether they are for a casket or an urn.
-Please inquire with us as to our requirements.
+Please reach out to learn more about our requirements.

 13Is your chapel available for viewings?